sarcastic22101/Student_acdemic_performance/README.md

 # Student Alcohol Consumption <br>
 ## About the Project: -
-<p><i> The Iris dataset was used in R.A.
-Fisher's classic 1936 paper, The Use of Multiple Measurements in Taxonomic Problems, and can also be found on the UCI Machine Learning Repository.
-It includes three iris species with 50 samples each as well as some properties about each flower.
-One flower species is linearly separable from the other two, but the other two are not linearly separable from each other.</i> <br>
+<p><i> The data were obtained in a survey of students math and portuguese language courses in secondary school.
+It contains a lot of interesting social, gender and study information about students.
+You can use it for some EDA or try to predict students final grade.</i> <br>

 <b>The columns in this <a href="https://github.com/nilavya2000/Student_alcohol_consumption/blob/master/data/student_alcohol.csv">dataset</a> are:</b>
   <ul><i>